bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Redirect to an Arbitrary URL {#request-interact-redirect}

-If the client is capable of directing the user to a URL defined by the AS at runtime, the client indicates this by sending the "redirect" field with the boolean value "true".
-The means by which the client will activate this URL is out of scope of this specification, but common methods include an HTTP redirect, launching a browser on the user's device, providing a scannable image encoding, and printing out a URL to an interactive console.
+If the RC is capable of directing the RQ to a URL defined by the AS at runtime, the RC indicates this by sending the "redirect" field with the boolean value "true".
+The means by which the RC will activate this URL is out of scope of this specification, but common methods include an HTTP redirect, launching a browser on the RQ's device, providing a scannable image encoding, and printing out a URL to an interactive console.